chadillac/MoshPit.js/README.md

 **Controlled chaos for your views, states, and screen sizes.**

 ##Elevator Pitch
-**Stop managing your views, view states, and their conflicts across devices/screen sizes in javascript**, it is annoying and cumbersome.
+**Stop managing your views, view states, and their conflicts across states/devices/sizes in javascript**, it is annoying and cumbersome.

 Reduce view management logic in your javascript and **let the power of LESS/CSS and MoshPit.js deal with views, states, and view conflict resolution**.
 Now make all of that easy to use and a snap to **integrate into existing